-As part of this analysis, the analyst also locates the final component necessary for a successful securitisation - the audience - whose precise nature again depends on the case in point.
+As part of this analysis, the analyst also locates the final component necessary for a successful securitization - the audience - whose precise nature again depends on the case in point.
 This may be relatively straightforward.
-However, it is more problematic to be able to determine the location of the success of the securitising move, which rests upon the acceptance of the speech act by the audience.
-Yet at the same time 'accept does not necessarily mean in civilised, dominance-free discussion; it only means that an order always rests on coercion as well as consent.
-Since securitisation can never be imposed, there is a need to argue one's case (Buzan et al. 1998: 25).
-In other words, the securitising actor needs to argue the case for why an issue should be addressed in security mode, and researchers must uncover the nature of this argument in addition to the simple postulation of the existential threat by the securitiser.
+However, it is more problematic to be able to determine the location of the success of the securitizing move, which rests upon the acceptance of the speech act by the audience.
+Yet at the same time 'accept does not necessarily mean in civilized, dominance-free discussion; it only means that an order always rests on coercion as well as consent.
+Since securitization can never be imposed, there is a need to argue one's case.'
+In other words, the securitizing actor needs to argue the case for why an issue should be addressed in security mode, and researchers must uncover the nature of this argument in addition to the simple postulation of the existential threat by the securitizer.

-The close connection between the audience and argument means that securitisation theory has been criticised for not being applicable outside of western liberal democracies, where the power of argument is an essential part of public life and political debate (Wilkinson 2007: 5-25).
-Though securitisation theory was clearly developed in this context, Wæver is eager to stress that the audience is applicable in all political contexts, for even the most powerful leader could not achieve successful securitisation without anyone carrying out emergency measures.
-The audience thus may be different things in different political systems; conceptually, 'audience' is not coterminous with the citizenry or population of a democratic country (Wæver 2003: 12; Vuori 2008: 65-99).
+The close connection between the audience and argument means that securitization theory has been criticized for not being applicable outside of western liberal democracies, where the power of argument is an essential part of public life and political debate.
+Though securitization theory was clearly developed in this context, Wæver is eager to stress that the audience is applicable in all political contexts, for even the most powerful leader could not achieve successful securitization without anyone carrying out emergency measures.
+The audience thus may be different things in different political systems; conceptually, 'audience' is not coterminous with the citizenry or population of a democratic country.
 This shows that the definition of the audience is actually crucial.
-There are numerous securitising actors who stand up and make securitising moves with reference to some referent object, but a securitisation has only happened when the relevant audience accepts the security argument, to an extent where this could be used as a basis for using extraordinary means to fend off the alleged threat.
+There are numerous securitizing actors who stand up and make securitizing moves with reference to some referent object, but a securitization has only happened when the relevant audience accepts the security argument, to an extent where this could be used as a basis for using extraordinary means to fend off the alleged threat.